vikiscience/Collaboration_and_Competition_with_Deep_Reinforcement_Learning/Report.md

 Actor-Critic methods combine the advantages of the other two categories of methods.
 In this case, an **Actor** represents the learned policy `pi` and is used to select actions, while the **Critic** represents the action-value function `Q` and evaluates `pi` by gathering experience and learning action values.
 Actor's training is then based on the learned action values.

 In this project, an Actor-Critic method called "Deep Deterministic Policy Gradient" (**DDPG**) was used (see this [paper](https://arxiv.org/abs/1509.02971)).
 In case of playing tennis, a Multi-Agent RL setting was used to train each player separately.
-Thus, both Agents observed the common (concatenated) Environment state and knew each other's actions, but each learns to act according to his own reward signal.
+Thus, both Agents observed the common (concatenated) Environment state and knew each other's actions, but each learned to act according to his own reward signal.

 The nature of interaction between agents can be either cooperative (all agents must maximize a shared return), competitive (agents have conflicting goals), or mixed (like in our tennis case), and the learning algorithm should be able to tackle this type of interaction.